m-a-islam/tiny-web-app/README.md

 -   **Containerized Development:** The entire environment is defined in `docker-compose.yml`.
 This guarantees a consistent and reproducible environment, solving the "it works on my machine" problem.

 -   **Separation of Concerns (SOLID Principles):**
-    -   **Thin Controllers:** The `SampleController`'s responsibility is limited to handling the HTTP request and response.
+    -   **Thin Controllers:** The `FileUploadController`'s responsibility is limited to handling the HTTP request and response.
 All complex logic is delegated to other classes.
     -   **Service Layer:** The core business logic for processing a spreadsheet is extracted into a dedicated `SpreadsheetImportService`.
 This makes the logic reusable, self-contained, and highly testable.
     -   **Form Request Class:** Validation logic is encapsulated in the `StoreSpreadsheetRequest` class, removing clutter from the controller and making the validation rules reusable.